techboard-work/techboard-core/docs/USE-CASES.md

 ### Environments

-- see ordered list of environments with short status
+- view ordered list of environments (with short status ?)
-- see one environment
+- view one environment with components
-- see activities
+- view component with its activities
-- manage activities
+- view/manage activities

-- see events
-- manage events
-- indicate impediment
+### Component

 ### Activity

+Kind:
 - testing
 - deployment
 - repair